 Pro Gym Workout is a decent workout app for bodybuilders.
 The app boasts over 120 individual exercises and nine total workouts.
 Additionally, it has programs for beginners, intermediates, and experts alike.
-It also has workouts for all of the major parts of the body and we liked that in particular.
-You also get a variety of tools, including a BMI calculator, protein calculator, fat calculator (for food), and various workout tracking and training features.
+It also has workouts for all of the major parts of the body, and we liked that in particular.
+You also get various tools, including a BMI calculator, protein calculator, fat calculator (for food), and various workout tracking and training features.
 It has a host of features available as in-app purchases.
 However, you can buy the whole app for $28.99.
-It’s a bit expensive but you can try out most of the app for free without buying anything.
+It’s a bit expensive, but you can try out most of the app for free without buying anything.

 Strong: Exercise Gym Log

 Price: Free / $4.99 per month / $29.99 per year / $99.99 once

-Strong: Exercise Gym Log is, well, an exercise gym log and it’s one of the better weightlifting apps.
+Strong: Exercise Gym Log is, well, an exercise gym log, and it’s one of the better weightlifting apps.
 We like it when they put the app’s purpose in its name as well.
 It’s an all-in-one style app.
 You can track your fitness and find a variety of exercises and routines in the app.
 It boasts 200 exercises, a built-in timer, a warm-up calculator, cloud backups, and more.
 It’s more than proficient in what it claims to do.
 That does come at a price, though.
-There are monthly and yearly subscriptions available as well as a single lifetime purchase.
+There are monthly and yearly subscriptions available, as well as a single lifetime purchase.
 You can get a lot of this for free in other apps.
-However, we do especially like how simple this app works and all of the various ways it can track your weightlifting.
+However, we do especially like how simple this app works and the various ways it can track your weightlifting.

 Price: Free / $9.99 per 3 months / $19.99 per year